Joseph Cassese House

+The Joseph Cassese House is an historic American home that is located in Scranton, Lackawanna County, Pennsylvania.

+It was added to the National Register of Historic Places in 1997.

+History and architectural features

-Joseph Cassese House is a historic home located at Scranton, Lackawanna County, Pennsylvania.
-It was built about 1910, and is a three-story, five bay wide frame dwelling with an ochre brick veneer in the Italian Renaissance Revival style.
-It has a low, hipped terra cotta tile roof.
+Built circa 1910, this historic structure is a three-story, five-bay wide, frame dwelling with an ochre brick veneer.
+Designed in the Italian Renaissance Revival style, it has a low, hipped terra cotta tile roof.
 The front facade features an elaborately carved limestone porch.
-Also on the property is a masonry garage with a hipped roof, and contributing retaining walls.
+Also located on the property is a masonry garage with a hipped roof, and contributing retaining walls.
 The house was converted to apartments between 1926 and 1933.

 It was added to the National Register of Historic Places in 1997.